seongminwoo/lucy-xss-filter/README.md

 ## Lucy-XSS : XssFilter, XssPreventer
 Lucy-XSS is an open source library of two defense modules to protect Web applications from XSS attacks.
-It supports the rule based security policy.
+It supports the white-list rule based security policy.
 The current default rule is Navercorp's standard.
 You can change the default rule if you want.

 ## XssFilter
 - Java-based library that supports the method of setting the white-list to protect the web application.